mbafford/daylio-markdown-export/README.md

 Will export the notes into defined folder path, and images into another defined folder path.

+Does not overwrite an existing file if no changes to avoid large refresh cycles with Obsidian and to avoid syncing effectively unchanged notes due to updated modify times.

 # Status

 Fully functioning for my use-case.